angela1C/Programming-and-Scripting-Project/README.md

 ### Summary results of the Fisher Iris data set.

 Table 1 from Fisher's paper `The Use of Multiple Measurements in Taxonomic Problems` shows the four measurement for each of the three Iris Species.
-- Sepal length
-- Sepal width
-- Petal length
-- Petal Width

 <img src="images/IrisTable1.png" height="400" alt="Fisher Table I">

-The equivalent data is shown in the iris DataFrame resulting from reading in the csv file, although the layout is slightly different.
+The equivalent data can be obtained using python code and is made particularly easy by the `pandas` library.

 ## What I have learned from the project.